taosdata/TDengine/documentation20/en/08.connector/01.java/docs.md

  mvn clean package -Dmaven.test.skip=true
  ```

-a taos-jdbcdriver-2.0.xx-dist.jar will be released in the target directory
+a taos-jdbcdriver-2.0.xx-dist.jar will be released in the target directory.

 ## Usage of java connector